EU and EEA citizens in Scotland

 The First Minister, in her open letter to EU citizens immediately after the referendum, called on the UK Government to provide assurances that those living here would have their rights protected and to make it clear that Scotland remains a stable and open place to live, study, work and do business.
 The First Minister wrote a second open letter to all EU citizens in Scotland in April 2019, telling them how much we value their contribution and urging them to stay in Scotland.
-The First Minister has now written a third open letter to all EU citizens in Scotland in October 2019 underlining the importance of applying to the EU Settlement Scheme and sharing information on the support available to EU citizens in Scotland.
+The First Minister wrote a third open letter to all EU citizens in Scotland in October 2019 underlining the importance of applying to the EU Settlement Scheme and sharing information on the support available to EU citizens in Scotland.
 The First Minister wrote a fourth open letter to all EU citizens in Scotland in December 2020 urging them to apply to the EU Settlement Scheme.